andsten/buildmenu/README.md

 Then choose a key-mapping to toggle the buildmenu plugin (see section below).

-To index the vim internal help page of plugin buildmenu, enter this command in vim
+To index the vim internal help page of the plugin buildmenu, enter this command in vim

-    :helptags $VIMRUNTIME/doc
+    :helptags ~/.vim/doc

-(When using *pathogen*, just enter *:Helptags&* instead.)
+(When using *pathogen*, just enter *:Helptags* instead.)

 ### Waf dependencies ###
-Preconditions that must be met for Buildmenu to work normally:
+Preconditions that must be met for Buildmenu to work properly:

-The **waf** binary and a **wscript** file must be located in **:pwd** (which usually should be your project root directory).
-If not then Buildmenu will show an error message instead of opening the menu.
+The *Waf* binary must be installed on the system.

-The vim option **makeprg** must be set to employ the waf binary.
-To do that place the following line in your **.vimrc** file:
+The vim option *makeprg* must specify this *Waf* binary.
+To do that place a line like the following one in your *.vimrc* file:

    :set makeprg=./waf

+The *Waf* build system by default expects the user to place the *Waf* binary in the root directory of his/her code project, together with a *wscript* file.
+This is why the example *.vimrc* line above sets *makeprg* to *'./waf'*.
+If your *Waf* binary is located in another path, then you need to set *makeprg* to this path.

+Nevertheless for *Waf* (and this plugin) to work properly, the current working directory (*:pwd*) must be the root directory of your code project, which also contains the root makefile for the *Waf* buildsystem, which is usually named *wscript*.
+So either start vim in the root directory of your project or use the vim command *:cd* to change into that directory.

+An error message will be shown if one of these preconditions is not met and you try to open the Buildmenu.

 ## Key-Mapping ##